-1. Section 25(8) of the Public Finance Management (PFM) Act, 2012 prescribes that the Cabinet Secretary for The National Treasury shall take into account resolutions passed by Parliament in finalizing the budget for a given financial year.
-The National Assembly approved the 2023 Budget Policy Statement and the 2024 Budget Policy Statement on 15th March, 2023 and 7th March 2024, respectively.

-2. Section 38(1) (iii) of the PFM Act, 2012 requires the Cabinet Secretary to prepare a memorandum explaining how the resolutions adopted on the BPS have been taken into account.
+- 1. Section 25(8) of the Public Finance Management (PFM) Act, 2012 prescribes that the Cabinet Secretary for The National Treasury shall take into account resolutions passed by Parliament in finalizing the budget for a given financial year.
+The National Assembly approved the 2023 Budget Policy Statement and the 2024 Budget Policy Statement on 15th March, 2023 and 7th March 2024, respectively. - 2.
+Section 38(1) (iii) of the PFM Act, 2012 requires the Cabinet Secretary to prepare a memorandum explaining how the resolutions adopted on the BPS have been taken into account.
 In this regard, the following Section provides a brief to Parliament on the extent to which the resolutions of the House on the 2022 BPS and 2023 BPS have been taken into account and the reasons thereof.

-No. Resolution Action taken A. Polic y Resolutions on the 2023 BPS 1.
+No. Resolution Action taken A. Policy y Resolutions on the 2023 BPS 1.
 The National Assembly to amendment to the Public Finance Management Act, 2012 and attendant regulations to extend the timelines for consideration of the BPS by Parliament from 14 days to 28 days.
 The National Treasury will comply with the effected amendments.
-2. The National Treasury should ensure that Ministries, Departments and Agencies (MDAs) have aligned their budgets, projects and key performance indicators to the proposed value chain approach under the Bottom-Up Economic Transformation Agenda (BETA) within the approved ceilings.
-The budgets of MDAs have been prioritized and matched with the BETA Value Chain priorities.
+2. The budgets of MDAs have been prioritized and matched with the BETA Value Chain priorities.
 The FY 2023/24 Budget Estimates include specifics about the BETA priorities and performance indicators.
 3. The deficit financing strategy and public debt mix be undertaken in accordance with the resolutions of the National Assembly based on the Report of the Public Debt and Privatization Committee on the 2023 Medium Term Debt Management Strategy.
 The National Treasury will continue monitoring implementation of MTDS, alternative borrowing strategies and the fiscal deficit approved by parliament.
 4. The National Treasury should provide a list of all projects to be completed in FY 2023/24 for all MDAs reconcilable with the development budget; with a view to consolidating thinly spread allocations to high impact priority projects to ensure completion.
 The National Treasury has ensured that MDAs prioritized projects for completion by consolidating thinly spread allocations to high impact priority projects.
 The details of the projects to be completed in the FY 2023/24 and will be submitted alongside the FY 2023/24 Budget Estimates